 Sometimes, you need to mark parts of your code for future reference: areas of optimization and improvement, possible changes, questions to be discussed, and so on.
-PyCharm lets you add special types of comments that are highlighted in the editor, indexed, and listed in the TODO Tool Window.
+PyCharm lets you add special types of comments that are highlighted in the editor, indexed, and listed in the TODO tool window.
 This way you and your teammates can keep track of issues that require attention.

 By default, there are two patterns recognized by PyCharm:

 FIXME in both lower and upper case.
-These patterns can be used inside line and block comments of any supported filetype.
+These patterns can be used inside line and block comments of any supported file type.
 You can modify the default patterns or add your own patterns if necessary.

 To jump to a TODO comment in the source code, click the corresponding TODO item in the TODO tool window.
-To disable this behavior, right-click the TODO tool window title bar, point to View Options, and clear the Autoscroll to Source option (in this case, you will need to double-click the TODO item to jump to the relevant comment).
+To disable this behavior, use the Navigate with Single Click button on the toolbar (in this case, you will need to double-click the TODO item to jump to the relevant comment).

 Add custom patterns and filter TODO items